mosefatullah/Web-Development-Project-Guide/README.md

   - Additionally, we may need a library for a specific task.

 ### 2. Design & Development
-Phase 1: Branding, infrastructure and layout:
+Phase 1: Branding, Infrastructure and Layout:
 - Define the website name and tagline.
 - Conclude logo, color palette, fonts, and page layouts.
 - Buying a domain name or hosting service.